-Participating providers who hold a Certificate of Approval with the Oregon Health Authority must document in a prominent part of the medical record whether the CareOregon member has been offered an opportunity to complete a declaration for mental health treatment form.

-Additional information on declarations for mental health treatment is available in the Health Share Member Handbook and in the provider's contract.
+Participating providers who hold a certificate of approval must document in a prominent part of the medical record whether the CareOregon member has been offered an opportunity to complete a Declaration for Mental Health Treatment form.
+Declarations for mental health treatment information is available in the Health Share Member Handbook and in the provider's contract.